-Wedding Dress Preservation 101: Everything You Need to Know to Have a Look that Lasts a Lifetime
+Wedding Dress Preservation 101: Everything You Need to Know to Make Your Look Last a Lifetime

-So. . .
-The wedding's over and your gown, the most expensive item of clothing you've ever owned, is hanging in your closet.
+The wedding's over and your gown, possibly the most expensive item of clothing you've ever owned, is hanging in your closet.
 Now what?
 As a newlywed, chances are you've heard of wedding dress preservation—or maybe you haven't.
-Either way, we're here to answer all your questions.
-Oh, and we called in a few industry experts too.
-We've got you.
+Either way, we're here to answer all your questions including the wedding dress preservation cost you can expect to pay.

-Let's meet the experts.
+We spoke with a few industry experts to ensure you have all the knowledge you need around wedding dress preservation.
 As the president and owner of Happily Ever After, the exclusive gown preservation partner of Wedding Dress Preservation by The Knot, Jeff Schwegmann knows the ins and outs of getting your gown back to its original condition.
 Likewise, Sally Lorensen Conant, the executive director of the Association of Wedding Gown Specialists, has built a career on helping make wedding memories last forever.
+Below, these two wedding gown pros open up about preserving wedding gowns.

 Whether it's for sentimental reasons (see above: most expensive piece of clothing you've ever owned), or to be repurposed down the line, Schwegmann and Conant will be the first to tell you that preserving your wedding dress is always a good idea.
 Now, with this helpful guide, you'll have all the tools you need to get started (you're welcome).
-Keep reading to discover our top tips, then check out some of The Knot's convenient wedding dress preservation packages available now.
+Keep reading to discover our top tips, then check out some of our wedding dress preservation packages that are available right now.

 In this article:

-Preservation refers to the special cleaning and packaging techniques used to ensure your gown retains its beauty.
-Let's be real here: After a day spent dragging down the aisle and dance floor, your gown will be dirty.
-Thankfully, with a little TLC, it can be look good as new.
+Bridal dress preservation refers to the special cleaning and packaging techniques used to ensure your gown retains its beauty.
+Let's be real here: After a day spent trailing behind you down the aisle and dance floor, your gown will be dirty.
+Thankfully, with a little TLC, it can look good as new.
 First, a professional preservationist will survey your gown—the materials, embellishments and various stains, and will then formulate a specialized cleaning procedure.
 "Cleaning your gown is the single most important part of the preservation process and all the stains, including the hidden ones containing sugar that turn brown over time, must be removed," says Conant.
 After cleaning, your gown is wrapped in acid-free tissue paper and placed in a museum-quality archival box for your keeping.

 How Much Does Wedding Dress Preservation Cost?